 To create the analysis, go to Statistics > Quality Tools > Capability Analysis > Normal Distribution.
 We select normal distribution assuming our data follows a normal distribution in this example.

-Place your cursor in the single column box, then highlight C1 and click select.
+Place your cursor in the single-column box, then highlight C1 and click select.
 This will add the data that we are analyzing.
 Next, select subgroup and enter 1.
-Since the upper an lower tolerance limits are known, add them as well.
+Since the upper and lower tolerance limits are known, add them as well.

 Click on the options button to add a title to the graph.
 Name the title “Process Capability Report for Wire Diameter” and click OK in that window, and OK in the process capability window.

 The sample mean is very close to the center of our specification range but shows a slight shift toward the upper limit.

 - My result for Cp is .7.
 Since this result is less than one, we would consider the process unstable.